Valuable insights from Mental Performance Consultant, Kyle McDonald on stress and pressure resilience and its impact on elite performance

 He adds, “the AthleteDISC Profiles have helped me paint a complete picture of my athletes.
 The DISC Profiles starts creating an identity for us to build upon.”

 In addition to the athlete’s personal mental skills, Kyle is a big believer in the power of the coach to shape an athlete’s mental landscape.
-Consequently, when he was investigating the links between hardiness and high performance for his MSc in Sports Psychology, he began with the coach.
+Consequently, when he was investigating the links between hardiness and high-performance for his MSc in sport psychology, he began with the coach.

 Kyle understands that success is built on replicable process.
 Much of his work, leaving content aside, is based on process.
 Incidentally, it’s also what he loves most about his job, he says, “I like winning just as much as the next person, but I also believe each of us have a process scorecard we should pay particular attention to.
 This process is what gives us meaning, purpose, and passion for our endeavors and I absolutely love being part of many high performing individuals’ journeys on their process.
 Seeing clients perform and being part of their team on a daily basis as they chase their unique goals, is pretty special.
 To have a front row seat to performance every day.
 I’m pretty lucky.”